Critical Casimir Interactions and Percolation: the quantitative description of critical fluctuations: Non-additivity of three particle interactions

 We denote $c_{12}$, $c_{13}$, $c_{23}$, and $c_{123}$ the number of percolation clusters, which contain spins of disks 1 and 2, disks 1 and 3, disks 2 and 3, and all disks 1,2,3, respectively.
 The potential of three particle interaction is expressed as

 We also introduce the sum of pair interactions $U^{s}_{123}=U_{12}+U_{13}+U_{23}$.
 For the additive potential we expect $U_{123}=U^{s}_{123}$.
 In Fig.~\ref{fig:res1}(a) we plot $U_{123}$ as a function of the inverse temperature $\beta$ for different separations between disks $D=1,3,5,7,11,19$ by symbols.
 In the same figure we plot the sum of pair potentials $U^{s}_{123}$ by lines.
 The difference between $U_{123}$ and $U^{s}_{123}$ demonstrates us the non-additive nature of multiparticle CC interactions.
 Let us underline, that for the fixed value of $\beta$ all quantities: $\la 2^{-c_{123}(D)}\ra_{\beta}$, $\la 2^{-c_{12}(D)}\ra_{\beta}$, $\la 2^{-c_{13}(D)}\ra_{\beta}$, $\la 2^{-c_{23}(D)}\ra_{\beta}$ for all set of separations $D$ are computed during the single simulation of the bulk system!
-In Fig.~\ref{fig:res1}(b) we plot the non-additive difference $U_{123}-U_{123}^{s}$ as a function of $\beta$ for the same systems.
+It means, that we should not perform separate simulation for each value of $D$.
+In Fig.~\ref{fig:res1}(b) we plot the non-additive difference $dU_{123}= U_{123}-U_{123}^{s}$ as a function of $\beta$ for the same systems.
 The non-additive part of interactions is positive.
 It means, that the presence of the third particle decreases the interaction between pair of particles.
 In Fig.~\ref{fig:res1}(b) we see, that the non-additive part of three-particle interactions has the maximum approximately at the same point, as the minimum of two-particle interaction potential.
 All these potentials have wide tails to the high-temperature region, while interactions in low-temperature region decreases very fast as we separates from the critical point.
-This behaviour qualitatively coincide with results for MF system~\cite{MHD1,MHD2} and with experimental results~\cite{NAE} for similar geometries.
+This behavior qualitatively coincide with results for MF system~\cite{MHD1,MHD2} and with experimental results~\cite{NAE} for similar geometries.

+In Figs.~\ref{fig:res2}(a)~and~(b) we plot multiparticle interaction potential and its excess non-additive contribution as functions of the separation $D$ for various values of the inverse temperature $\beta$, respectively.
+Such presentation is more convenient for experimentators, who typically measure the potential as a function of separation for the given temperature~\cite{nature}.
 The non-additivity of three-particle interaction for 2D system at the critical point has been previously studied in Ref.~\cite{HH2}.
 In this article the information about interaction potentials is extracted from particle distribution functions.
 Contrary to this approach, our method provides the possibility to compute the interaction potential directly, simultaneously for several values of separations $D$.